Rettroix/Spyrofanworks/_posts/2016-9-2- Site Updates - 2nd September 2016 - Grand Opening.markdown

         <h1>Vertex Skybox Editor</h1><h4>Spyro Tool by RubbberRabbit2</h4>
         <p class="meta"><small>&nbsp;<i class="fa fa-calendar-o"></i>Sep 2, 2016</small></p><hr/>
         <div class="post">
-        The vertex Skybox editor is a tool which allows you to create your own spyro style skybox's and even import them ingame using SpyroEdit. <a href="http://www.spyrofanworks.com/tools-and-utilities.html">CLICK HERE TO GO TO PAGE</a>
+        The vertex Skybox editor is a tool which allows you to create your own spyro style skybox's and even import them ingame using SpyroEdit. <a href="{{ site.baseurl }}/tools/skyboxeditor">CLICK HERE TO GO TO PAGE</a>
         </div>
       </div>
     </div>